tylalin/en-itmatic101-blog/offsec/htb-bank-write-up.md

    sudo apt install feh
    ```

 These commands demonstrate a streamlined process for using Aquatone to perform reconnaissance on a list of domain URLs, capturing screenshots and generating reports for further analysis.
-This can be particularly useful for security professionals conducting web-based assessments or penetration tests.

 #### Gobuster